dual-grp/DONE/README.md

-# DONE: Distributed Newton Method for Federated Edge Learning.
+# DONE: Distributed Approximate Newton-type Method for Federated Edge Learning.

 This repository is for the Experiment Section of the paper:
 "DONE: Distributed Newton Method for Federated Edge Learning"